Here are a few spokespuppet’s tips for working from home!

 Scrunching up in a ball with a laptop isn’t ideal.
 If your place is big enough, try to set up a dedicated work area.
 Even taking over one end of the dining room table can be a good option.
 Remember that you want to keep your body aligned at right angles if possible.
 Your forearms should be level with the ground.
 Your eyes should be looking straight ahead at the computer screen.

+Having the right chair can help with that!
 Pick a comfortable seat and try to keep your back straight to help with potential strain and stress.
 I’m made of wood, but you’re not.
 Do whatever you need to do to make sure you’re comfy all day long!
+My Jemma and Bobby office chairs have a mid-century look and adjust to your optimum comfort, so you look good and feel good!

 Are the kids all right?